Interim Executive Director

 David’s mission is to bring together the Cambia Grove’s diverse stakeholders to accomplish what no single entity can – build a thriving hub for health care transformation that reflects the unique strengths and talents to be found across Cascadia’s innovative and customer-focused industries.

 David joined the Cambia Grove team in December of 2014, bringing 17 years of marketing communications experience in the education and health care fields.
 His work at the University of Washington Information School and Providence Health & Services in particular provides valuable insights into the communities he will engage as the Cambia Grove’s Community Executive.

-A displaced Red Sox fan, David has learned to appreciate the Mariners since moving to Seattle in 2007 after taking his Master of Science degree in Mass Communication at Boston University.
-Holder of an undergrad degree in English and American literature from Brown, David likes to read, is considering the short-story collection he plans to write in retirement, and loves to share his adventures in Seattle’s thriving music scene.
+A displaced Red Sox fan, David has learned to appreciate the Mariners since moving to Seattle in 2007 after completing his master's degree in Mass Communication at Boston University.
+He studied English and American literature as an undergraduate at Brown University.
+David likes to read, is considering the short-story collection he plans to write in retirement, and loves to share his adventures in Seattle’s thriving music scene.

 Director of First Impressions